00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

-*This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.*
+# This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.

-# Salient Divine Abilities
+# SALIENT DIVINE ABILITIES

 A salient divine ability is like a feat---it gives a deity a new capability or improves one that the deity already has.
 A deity has one salient divine ability for each divine rank the deity has, plus additional salient divine abilities reflecting its status: Demigods receive one bonus ability, lesser deities receive two bonus abilities, intermediate deities receive three, and greater deities receive five.